CIA activities in Guatemala: Operation PBFortune

-After a report came back to the CIA from Seekford, Deputy Director Allen Dulles drafted a formal proposal to provide $225,000 worth of arms and ammunition to Armas.
-It also specified plans to enlist air support from Nicaragua and Honduras.
-On June 17, Arbenz enacted an Agrarian Reform Law, and distribution of land under it began on August 7.
-On September 9, 1952, the plan was officially approved and named Operation PBFortune.
-It was the first official plan proposed by the CIA and approved by the State Department that sought the overthrow of the Arbenz government.
+After a report came back to the CIA from Seekford, Deputy Director Allen Dulles drafted a formal proposal to overthrow the Guatemalan president.
+On September 9, 1952, President Truman authorized the operation PBFORTUNE with a budget of $225,000.The plan also enlisted arms and air support from Nicaragua and Honduras to aid Carlos Castillo Armas.

-A couple months of planning went into creating a list of officials to be targeted for assassination.
-The plan relied on a 1949 Guatemalan Army list of Communists in tandem with the CIA’s own collected intelligence.
-Armas also provided his own list of 58 Guatemalans to be terminated through executive action.
+A couple of months of planning went into creating a list of officials to be targeted for assassination.
+The plan relied on a 1949 Guatemalan Army list of Communists in tandem with the CIA’s own intelligence.
+Armas also provided his own list of 58 Guatemalans to be killed.
 On September 18, 1952, Seekford received contact from General Rafael Trujillo, the dictator of the Dominican Republic, who agreed to aid the operations.
-Armas began training a special operative teams to carry out the overthrow of the Arbenz government.
-However, the cover was blown and the plan was terminated before it could ever be carried out.
-In the later months of 1952 shortly after Operation PBFortune was terminated, the CIA continued to monitor events in Guatemala and collected information that suggested assassination plots were still being concocted by Guatemalan dissidents.
+Armas began training a special operative team to carry out the overthrow of the Arbenz government.
+However, the cover was blown and the plan was terminated before it could be carried out.
+In the later months of 1952, shortly after Operation PBFortune was terminated, the CIA continued to monitor events in Guatemala and collected information that suggested assassination plots were still being concocted by Guatemalan dissidents.

 In December 1952, the Guatemalan Communist Party was legalized in the country, and workers at the United Fruit's Tiquisate plantation filed for seizure of around 50,000 acres of land.
-The United Fruit company, a US company, had seized large amounts of land in Guatemala, leaving little land for local Guatemalans regarding housing and other land usage.
-The idea of assassinations were mentioned, but only at a general level.
-Conversations between an opposition leader in Guatemala and CIA agent Seekford confirmed that Armas had still been planning assassinations of leading political and military leaders.
-Armas had developed special “K” groups with the objective to kill all political and military leaders associated with Arbenz.
-It was also reported that Nicaraguan, Honduran, and Salvadorian soldiers wearing “civilian clothes” planned to assassinate Communist leaders.
+The United Fruit company, a US company, had seized half a million acres of land in Guatemala, leaving little land for local Guatemalans for housing and other uses.
+Likewise, United Fruit also had great control over the railroads, the ports, and telecommunications.
+The idea of assassinations was mentioned, but only at a general level.
+Conversations between an opposition leader in Guatemala and CIA agent Seekford confirmed that Armas was still planning assassinations of political and military leaders.
+Armas had developed special “K” groups with the objective of killing all political and military leaders associated with Arbenz.
+It was also reported that Nicaraguan, Honduran, and Salvadorian soldiers wearing civilian clothes planned to assassinate Communist leaders.